Doctor Christmas Jones: A Nuclear Physicist Bond Girl

 Doctor Christmas Jones

-We first meet Dr. Christmas Jones when Bond heads to a Russian ICBM facility in Kazakhstan.
+We first meet Dr. Christmas Jones when James Bond heads to a Russian ICBM facility in Kazakhstan.
 He’s there investigating Renard, the terrorist who’s suspected to be lurking within.
 Bond, disguised as a Russian nuclear scientist, meets Doctor Christmas Jones, an American physicist stationed in Russia, working on dismantling nuclear warheads.

 Bond’s initial interaction with Doctor Jones is somewhat frosty.
 She sternly warns him against any potential Christmas-themed jests.
 Her name, it seems, has inspired too many.